joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 > *Tags → Visual Elements → Series → Purpose → Equipment → Quality → --Parameters*

-> Example: "*/imagine a flock of macaws flying over a rainforest, in the style of Impressionism --ar 2:1"*
+> Example: */imagine a flock of macaws flying over a rainforest, in the style of Impressionism --ar 2:1*

 <br>

+#### [Examples]
+* _/imagine  an ancient city, bathed in twilight's glow, nestled between towering mountains and a vast, tranquil sea, in the style of Romanticism with soft watercolor textures, hues of purple and gold, and a hint of melancholy --ar 16:9 --s 1000_

 <!--

-#### [Examples]
-* _"/imagine an ancient city, stone-carved structures, nestled within a rocky gorge, in the style of Nabatean Art, soft lines, desert hues, late afternoon, pencil sketch, lost civilization, #Petra #Jordan, texture of stone, World Heritage Sites series, historic preservation, charcoal and graphite pencils, 2K --s 200 --ar 3:2"_
 * _"/imagine the Aurora Borealis, colorful lights, dancing across a star-studded polar sky, in the style of Expressionism, fluid lines, cool hues, night sky, digital painting, ethereal spectacle, #aurora #northernlights, emphasis on light movements, Natural Phenomena series, beauty of the universe, Adobe Photoshop, IMAX --s 400 --ar 16:9"_
 * _"/imagine Elton John, flamboyant glasses, playing a grand piano on a glittering stage, in the style of Glam Rock Art, fantastical elements, vibrant hues, spotlight, digital painting, extravagant showmanship, #EltonJohn #pop, emphasis on costume, modern music icons series, flamboyance and authenticity, Adobe Illustrator, IMAX --s 400 --ar 16:9"_
 * _"/imagine a bustling marketplace in Marrakech, filled with vibrant fabrics and exotic spices, in the style of Fauvism, exaggerated colors, bold patterns, afternoon, oil painting, vibrant diversity, #market #Marrakech, focus on color contrasts, World Cultures series, richness and variety, Fauvist oil paints, 4K --s 300 --ar 2:1"_